Elderly cycle ride rolls across Scotland

 The scheme, which began in Denmark, has been operating in Falkirk since 2017.

-The Scottish government will spend £300,000 to expand it to East Lothian, Perth and Kinross, the Highlands and the Borders.
+The Scottish government will spend £300,000 to expand it across Scotland, beginning in East Lothian, Perth and Kinross, the Highlands and the Borders.

 'Alone at home'